“If you get, give. If you learn, teach.”

 • Education Department workshops on effective teaching strategies

-• Courses focused on effective teaching with diverse populations: EDUC 275: Teaching English to Nonnative Speakers & EDUC 381: Culturally Responsive Teaching Methods
+• Courses focused on effective teaching with diverse populations

-• A junior year internship at a high-needs school or educational setting
+• An internship at a high-needs school or educational setting

-• Mentorship from a supervising teacher at a high needs school for the senior year
+• Mentorship from a supervising teacher at a high needs school for the student teaching experience

-• Opportunities for service to the field of education that promotes diversity and equity
+• Opportunities for service to the field of education that promote diversity and equity

-• Ongoing advising from the TOC Program Director
+• Ongoing advising from a TOC Program Director

-Contact the TOC Program Director, Dr. Jesse Moya, if you have any questions.
+Contact the TOC Program Directors, Dr. Jesse Moya (undergraduate students) and Dr. Catherine Snyder (graduate students) if you have any questions.